MTCC announces winners of inaugural alumni awards

 Outstanding Alumni Award (College Transfer): Rodney Wheeler ‘00

-Wheeler attended McDowell Tech after several years of service in the United States military.
-After graduating from the college, he went on to further his education at the bachelor’s and master’s degree levels and completed N.C. teacher licensure.
+Rodney attended McDowell Tech after several years of service in the United States military.
+After graduating from the college, he went on to further his education at the bachelor’s and master’s degree levels and completed NC teacher licensure.
 He taught school for several years before being named an assistant principal, first at McDowell High School and then East McDowell Middle School.

 Outstanding Alumni Award (Health Sciences): Sharon C. Davis ‘10